 Paul spent the rest of her life continuing to fight for women’s rights, including advocating for the Equal Rights Amendment.
 Paul died in 1977.

-As we celebrate the 100th anniversary of the ratification of the 19th amendment, it’s important to remember the women who made this possible.
-It’s important to continue to honor their legacy, and that includes doing your part and voting in November.
+As we celebrate the 101st anniversary of the ratification of the 19th Amendment, it’s important to remember the women who made this possible and to honor their legacy.